adamrehn/ue4-runtime/README.md

 The manner in which you need to invoke UE4 projects inside the container depends on your use case:

-- If you are running the container locally on a machine with an OpenGL-enabled X11 configuration (e.g. a standard desktop installation of Ubuntu 18.04) then the [GLVND](https://github.com/NVIDIA/libglvnd) dispatch library provided by the NVIDIA base images will handle the relevant OpenGL function calls without the need for using VirtualGL. **Running UE4 projects via `vglrun` in this scenario will actually reduce performance** due to the additional interposition overheads, so be sure to run projects directly. (e.g. `./MyProject.sh`)
+- If you are running the container locally on a machine with an OpenGL-enabled X11 configuration (e.g. a standard desktop installation of Ubuntu 18.04) then the [GLVND](https://github.com/NVIDIA/libglvnd) dispatch library provided by the NVIDIA base images will handle the relevant OpenGL function calls without the need to use VirtualGL. **Running UE4 projects via `vglrun` in this scenario will actually reduce performance** due to the additional interposition overheads, so be sure to run projects directly. (e.g. `./MyProject.sh`)

 - If you are running the container on a remote host and are using X11 forwarding to display the window on your local machine then you will need to run UE4 projects via `vglrun` in order to ensure OpenGL functionality will work from within an SSH session. (e.g. `vglrun ./MyProject.sh`)